symelaz/TemBERTure_data/README.md

-Here's a clean and informative `README.md` tailored to your main script `dataset_creation.sh`, suitable for your GitHub repository:

 ---

-# 🧬 Protein Thermostability Dataset Creation Pipeline
+# 🧬 TemBERTure: Protein Thermostability Dataset Creation Pipeline

 This repository contains a **reproducible pipeline** to generate machine learning-ready datasets for classifying and studying **thermophilic vs. mesophilic proteins**.
 The core script, `main.sh`, handles **balancing**, **fragmentation**, **clustering**, and **intelligent splitting** of input sequences.